Call Today | 888.828.7087

 • Equipment and utensils are sanitized

-Steps to Take if You Get Sick from Airline Food
+What to do if You Get Sick from Airline Food

 How you handle food poisoning on a plane is similar to how you would at a restaurant.
 However, there are some slight differences.
-Follow these steps if you suspect you’re suffering from food poisoning on a plane:
+Follow these steps if you suspect you’re suffering from airline food poisoning:

 • Inform the Flight Crew – Inform the flight attendants immediately and tell them what you ate to ensure they stop serving the contaminated food item.
 You could help prevent others from getting sick.